porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link/link.design.md

 ### Link position

-By default the Link is to be positioned left-aligned within a module or a screen.
+By default the link is to be positioned left-aligned within a module or a screen.
 In special cases, where it serves a better user guidance, the position can be changed.

 ### Link width

-Even if there is no technical limit to the Link width, you should always make sure that the Link remains legible, even more so in multiline state.
+Even if there is no technical limit to the link width, you should always make sure that the link remains legible, even more so in multiline state.
 It is recommended to use max.
-100 characters per line (equals approx. 700 px link width).
+100 characters per line (equals approx. 700px link width).

-### Multi-line Links
+### Multiline links

-Though it's technically possible to use multiline text in Links, it's recommended to keep the text label short and, therefore, avoid multiline Links.
+Though it's technically possible to use multiline text in links, it's recommended to keep the text label short and, therefore, avoid multiline links.

 ---